HawkA1/Kubeflow/Readme.md

 - `kubectl`

 ### Kubernetes Installation
-This section is needed for Kubernetes installation.
+This section is needed for Kubernetes cluster setup.

 - Update server
 ```sh